Mental Coping Tips for Difficult Days

 Pour thoughts into your brain of happy events.
 Are you able to remember how you felt when being offered your first job, buying a puppy, graduating from college, meeting your husband, wife, or partner, or another event that made you ecstatically blissful?
 How do these thoughts make you feel?

 Knowing that you have the ability to feel positive and happy, why would you allow an outside event or person to change your positive feelings to negative?
 As Eleanor Roosevelt once said, “no one can make you feel inferior without your consent.”

 Don’t Give Others Power Over Your Thoughts

 How many of you remember the television program Ally McBeal, the multi-sex bathroom, and the attorneys dancing to a singing Barry White?
-Music and singing are a wonderful distraction from caregiver stress.
+Music and singing are wonderful distractions from caregiver stress.

 We all possess the mental ability to quickly remove ourselves from a situation that may be frustrating.
 It’s likely you’ve done this before without realizing it.

 How many times have you sat in a meeting and imagined yourself somewhere else or doing something else to the point that when you were asked a question you had no idea of the context because your mind was somewhere else?
 You were using mental coping tips to tune out of an uninteresting or distressing situation.

 Mental Coping Tips: Taking Small Breaks

 If you practice, it is possible to train your brain to do the same in the middle of situations of negativity or apathy.
 Take a 5-minute break and go outside to bask in the sunshine, carry an I-Pod and listen to a favorite song even if you have to do this while hiding in a bathroom stall (think Ally McBeal), think of a memory that made you feel good and bring all of these good feelings into your brain.